 Mission-Critical Cloud Applications and Compliance

-Cloud infrastructure is a critical component to millions of businesses.
+Cloud infrastructure is a critical component for millions of businesses.
 No longer are sensitive data and applications relegated to on-premises solutions.
-According to the Cloud Security Alliance, 69% of enterprises around the globe are rapidly moving mission-critical and sensitive data to the cloud.
+According to the Cloud Security Alliance, 69% of enterprises worldwide are rapidly moving mission-critical and sensitive data to the cloud.

-With a massive migration, regulatory compliance has become part of the foundational focus for the modern enterprise.
-Data-sensitive industries such as healthcare and financials must continually be on the alert for non-compliant system behavior.
+With a massive migration, regulatory compliance has become a foundational focus for the modern enterprise.
+Data-sensitive industries such as healthcare and financial services must continually monitor for non-compliant system behavior.

 Moving data from an on-premises solution to the cloud forces an organization to re-examine compliance issues.
-How that data is kept so that it remains in conformance with current laws and industry regulations is a critical element.
+How that data is maintained so it remains in compliance with current laws and industry regulations is a critical element.

 Off-Premises and SaaS Solutions